mike1234-pixel/cosmos/README.md

 To run this app you will need `nodejs` and `yarn`.
 Run `yarn` in this folder to install the dependencies and `yarn start` to start the app.

+## Approach

+In setting up this project and its architecture I have adopted maintable patterns that could handle the expansion of the application should it be further developed.

+## State Management

+The application uses redux for global state management, and hooks may be used for state that is anticipated to only ever be used locally.

+## Ajax

+`axios` is used for http requests, and the requests are handled by thunk action creators.